 During the first quarter of 2016, the Company adopted Accounting Standards Update 2015-01, Income Statement Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items ("ASU 2015-01") on a prospective basis, which eliminates the concept of extraordinary items from GAAP.
 Under ASU 2015-01, reporting entities will no longer be required to assess whether an underlying event or transaction is extraordinary, however, presentation and disclosure guidance for items that are unusual in nature or occur infrequently are retained, and are expanded to include items that are both unusual in nature and infrequently occurring.
-The adoption of ASU 2015-01 did not have a material impact on the unaudited Condensed Consolidated Financial Statements or notes thereto.
+The adoption of ASU 2015-01 did not have a material impact on the unaudited Condensed Financial Statements or notes thereto.

 During the first quarter of 2016, the Company adopted Accounting Standards Update 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis ("ASU 2015-02") on a prospective basis.
 ASU 2015-02 amends current consolidation guidance by modifying the evaluation of whether limited partnerships and similar legal entities are variable interest entities or voting interest entities, eliminating the presumption that a general partner should consolidate a limited partnership, and affects the consolidation analysis of reporting entities that are involved with variable interest entities.
-The adoption of ASU 2015-02 did not have a material impact on the unaudited Condensed Consolidated Financial Statements or notes thereto.
+The adoption of ASU 2015-02 did not have a material impact on the unaudited Condensed Financial Statements or notes thereto.

 During the first quarter of 2016, the Company adopted Accounting Standards Update 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03") on a retrospective basis, which provides guidance for simplifying the presentation of debt issuance costs.
 ASU 2015-03 requires that debt issuance costs be presented in the balance sheet as a direct deduction from the carrying amount of debt liability, consistent with debt discounts or premiums.
 The Company also adopted Accounting Standards Update 2015-15, Interest - Imputation of Interest ("ASU 2015-15") on a retrospective basis, which states the SEC staff would not object to an entity deferring and presenting debt issuance costs as an asset and subsequently amortizing the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement.
-The Company reclassified net deferred financing costs related to the Company's Term Loans, Senior Secured Notes and Senior Unsecured Notes in the Condensed Consolidated Balance Sheets as a direct deduction from the carrying amount of those borrowings, while net deferred financing costs related to the Company's Revolving Credit Facility remained an asset in the unaudited Condensed Consolidated Balance Sheets.
-Upon adoption of ASU 2015-03 and ASU 2015-15, net deferred financing costs of \$10.6 million in the December 31, 2015 unaudited Condensed Consolidated Balance Sheet Kerry debt.
+The Company reclassified net deferred financing costs related to the Company's Term Loans, Senior Secured Notes and Senior Unsecured Notes in the Condensed Balance Sheets as a direct deduction from the carrying amount of those borrowings, while net deferred financing costs related to the Company's Revolving Credit Facility remained an asset in the unaudited Condensed Balance Sheets.
+Upon adoption of ASU 2015-03 and ASU 2015-15, net deferred financing costs of \$10.6 million in the December 31, 2015 unaudited Condensed Balance Sheet were reclassified from an asset to a reduction of the carrying value of long-term debt.

 During the first quarter of 2016, the Company adopted Accounting Standards Update 2015-05, Intangibles-Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement ("ASU 2015-05") on a prospective basis, which provides guidance on accounting for fees paid by a customer in a cloud computing arrangement.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license, the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the anatype a software license, the arrangement as a service contract.
-The adoption of ASU 2015-05 did not have a material impact on the unaudited Condensed Consolidated Financial Statements or notes thereto.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license, the customer should account for the software license, the customer should account for the arrangement as a service contract.
+The adoption of ASU 2015-05 did not have a material impact on the unaudited Condensed Financial Statements or notes thereto.